stormlightlabs/volt/docs/usage/state.md

 Only serialize base signals containing primitive values, arrays, and plain objects.
 Computed signals are recalculated during hydration and should not be serialized.

-See the [Server-Side Rendering & Lifecycle](./lifecycle.md) documentation for complete SSR patterns.
+See the [Server-Side Rendering guide](./ssr) for complete hydration patterns.

 ## Guidelines